mslhii/SMSTool/README.md

 # SMSTool
-Tool for sending lots of SMSes at once
+Tool for sending lots of SMSes at once.